 - Category: Soup

-- 8 or 9 tomatoes, cored and quartered
+- 8 to 9 medium tomatoes (about 5 pounds), cored and quartered

-- 3 red bell peppers, seeded and quartered
+- 3 red bell peppers (about 1 pound), seeded and quartered

 - 6 cloves garlic, unpeeled